 Summer Bridge Program Goals:

-The Associates Program is a series of evening workshops designed to provide first year students with additional opportunities to interact with faculty and representatives from various academic offices.
-Recent workshops covered topics such as study strategies, undergraduate research opportunities, tips for course registration, and scholarship opportunities.
+The Associates Program is a series of evening workshops in the Fall designed to provide first year students with additional opportunities to interact with faculty and representatives from various academic offices.
 Students who attend this program will gain an insider’s perspective on ways to get ahead academically at Chapman and beyond.
-To learn more, contact the Office of Orientation and First Year Programs.

-Each Fall and Spring we ask all first year students to complete a short online survey called MAP-Works (Making Achievement Possible).
-MAP-Works is designed to help students understand how they are connecting at the University, what challenges may lie ahead, and what services are available to help them meet those challenges.
+Each Fall and Spring we ask all first year students to complete a short online survey called Mapworks.
+Mapworks is designed to help students understand how they are connecting at the University, what challenges may lie ahead, and what services are available to help them meet those challenges.
 Be on the lookout for more information once the academic year begins.